Connect with others who understand.

 Side Effects

 Like all medications, Prid can have side effects.
-Many of its active and inactive ingredients can irritate the skin.
-If you notice skin irritation or a new rash, stop using the salve and call your doctor.
+Many of its ingredients can irritate the skin.
+If you notice skin irritation or a new rash, stop using the salve and call your healthcare provider.

 A few myHSteam members have also shared that Prid can be messy to apply, may discolor clothing, and it has an unpleasant odor.
 One member wrote, “Prid is great, but it stains, and it stinks!”